Equilend/1source-codegen-client-api/docs/RecallsApi.md

 <a name="ledgerRecallsGet"></a>
 # **ledgerRecallsGet**
-> Recalls ledgerRecallsGet(since, before, size, recallStatus, figi, sedol, cusip, ticker, isin, partyId, venueRefKey)
+> Recalls ledgerRecallsGet(since, before, size, recallStatus)

 Read collection of recalls